 [Sec.
 43.152.]
-COMPLIANCE WITH FEDERAL LAW.
-An electric utility that owns and operates a middle mile broadband system [BPL operators] shall comply with all applicable federal laws[7 including those protecting licensed spectrum users from interference by BPL systems.
+COMPLIANCE WITH FEDERAL AND STATE LAW.
+An electric utility that owns and operates facilities for the provision of middle mile broadband service [BPL operators] shall comply with all applicable federal and state laws[, including those protecting licensed spectrum users from interference by BPL systems.
 The operator of a radio frequency device shall be required to cease operating the device upon notification by a Federal Communications Commission or Public Utilities Commission representative that the device is causing harmful interference.
 Operation shall not resume until the condition causing the harmful interference has been corrected].